TomCoalfish/Synthesis-Tools/README.md

 * Possible library you can use like Vc with Gcc
 * We can modify to work on ARM too later

+# Viperfish
+* A tiny cublas linear algebra for the GPU
+* It is pretty fast as long as everything stays on the GPU
+* It won't work with Stk unless you rewrite them into Cuda which I am not going to do
+* But it does have vector expression and I may use nvrtc so you can compile Jit expression on the GPU

 # Mkl/IPP
 * I will hook it into Stk with some codes I have
 * Some linear algebra vector/matrix